utsavdotpro/starter-nextjs-tailwind-ts/README.md

 # NextJS with Tailwind in TypeScript
-A starter template for NextJS with Tailwind in TypeScript
+A starter template for NextJS with Tailwind in TypeScript with a [modular project structure](#project-structure)

 - Learn [NextJS](https://nextjs.org) v12
 - Learn [Tailwind](https://tailwindcss.com) v3